kibook/s1kd-tools/tools/s1kd-defaults/README.md

 Show version information.

 &lt;file&gt;...
 Names of files to convert.
-If none are specified, the default names of `.defaults` (for the -d option) or `.dmtypes` (for the -D option) in the current directory are used.
+If none are specified, the default names of `.defaults` (for the -d option), `.dmtypes` (for the -D option) or `.fmtypes` (for the -F option) in the current directory are used.

 EXAMPLES
 ========